5 Ways to Train Your Brain for Lifelong Mental Fitness

-While your neurons can fire more slowly with age, more often than not stress and anxiety cause you to pathologize perfectly normal experiences, like forgetting an acquaintance’s name (again).
-"You probably pay attention to the few things that go wrong but don’t give your brain credit for the thousands of things it did right,” says Chapman.
+While it’s natural for neurons to fire more slowly with age, stress and anxiety cause people to pathologize perfectly normal experiences, like forgetting an acquaintance’s name (again).
+"You probably pay attention to the few things that go wrong, but don’t give your brain credit for the thousands of things it did right," Chapman says.

-Instead of focusing on the occasional lapse, concentrate on your daily habits, which play a major role in whether you operate optimally today—and whether you develop more serious problems, like dementia, later in life.
+Instead of focusing on the occasional lapse, concentrate on your daily habits.
+What you do today will play a major role in whether you operate optimally in the present—and whether you develop more serious cognitive deterioration, like dementia, later in life.
 When it comes to brain function, everyday behavior matters as much as—if not more than—your DNA.
-Here’s how to gain a mental edge.

-Listening to Beethoven and doing sudoku will bolster your brain, right?
+Listening to classical music and doing the crossword every week will bolster your brain, right?
 Unfortunately, not as much as you think.
-While these habits are certainly more stimulating than, say, zoning out to a Scandal marathon, new research suggests that a great way to boost brainpower is through learning—either mental, such as learning Spanish, or physical, like signing up for a different yoga class or learning how to knit.
+While these habits are certainly more stimulating than zoning out to another Friends marathon, research suggests that a great way to boost brainpower is through learning something entirely new—either mental, such as learning a new language, or physical, like signing up for a different yoga class or learning how to knit.
 As we cultivate an unfamiliar skill, our brains get more flexible and form new neural connections that get stronger over time.

 According to a 2013 study from the University of Texas at Dallas, older adults who learned cognitively demanding activities, like quilting and digital photography, improved their memories.
 Those who listened to classical music, watched classic movies, or engaged in social activities, on the other hand, didn’t have the same gains.

 Take your learning to the next level by using your brain for what it does best: fusing existing and new information.
 “It will repay you by strengthening its complex neural networks,” says Chapman.
 For example, you know how to read and love to read—but now take your favorite cerebral pastime one step further and get more mental bang for your buck (so to speak).
 For example, next time you finish a great book, spend a little extra time writing a Goodreads review, blog post, or digital journal entry for your eyes only (a Word or Google doc will do).
 You might be surprised at what you come up with while mulling it over again.
 Or reach for a pen and your journal: Studies show that writing by hand, rather than typing, improves information processing as well as the ability to remember what you’re writing about.

-It’s not news that exercise is good for your head.
-But working out on days when you have, say, a big presentation or test is key.
-Adults who did aerobic exercise regularly for four weeks—and exercised the morning that they took memory tests—scored higher than did regular exercisers who skipped their workout on test day, according to a 2012 study from Dartmouth College.
-Exercise’s stress-thwarting effects may be partially responsible: “Stress is toxic to the brain,” says Chapman.
+Take this study, for example: Adults who did aerobic exercise regularly for four weeks—and exercised the morning that they took memory tests—scored higher than did regular exercisers who skipped their workout on test day, according to a 2012 study from Dartmouth College.
+Exercise’s stress-thwarting effects may be partially responsible: “Stress is toxic to the brain,” Chapman explains.
 “It releases the hormone cortisol onto the hippocampus, where memories are stored.”
 That can make you momentarily forgetful and may weaken neural connections over time, increasing the odds of dementia.

-If you have trouble falling asleep, consult a doctor before turning to sleep aids.
+Do you have trouble falling asleep?
+Consult a doctor or sleep specialist before turning to sleep aids.
 Prescription sleeping pills, although safe for occasional use, contain active ingredients that can slow down brain waves, making you feel groggy the next day.
 Over-the-counter (OTC) sleep medications are dicey, too.
-Most contain diphenhydramine, an ingredient that’s been linked to short-term cognitive impairment (i.e., that hungover feeling).
+Most contain diphenhydramine, an ingredient that’s been linked to short-term cognitive impairment (that hangover-esque feeling).
 Worse yet, people who used the OTC medications regularly for several years were at an increased risk of dementia and Alzheimer’s disease later in life, according to a 2015 study published in JAMA Internal Medicine.
-To avoid the downsides of sleep deprivation, see a sleep specialist if you spend as much time counting sheep as you do dreaming.
+To avoid the downsides of sleep deprivation, see a sleep specialist if you struggle to catch enough Z’s every night.